 While Cunningham embarked for regionals, his 3-year-old daughter Charlotte was back home in Tucson.
 Cunningham, 22, lives in Tucson with his parents, who lovingly kept watch over their granddaughter this weekend.

 The dad certainly doesn’t shy away from the responsibility, though.
-Charlotte lives with her mother in Tucson roughly 30 minutes from the Cunninghams, and George generally has his daughter on weekends and sees her plenty during the week as well.
+Charlotte lives with her mother, Dulce Chavarria, in Tucson roughly 30 minutes from the Cunninghams, and George sees his daughter generally on weekends and occasionally during the week.